 As we said earlier, celery is a natural source of sodium nitrate.
 (Notice that no one is currently claiming that celery causes cancer or that people should reduce their intake of celery.)
 But by adding celery juice to their hot dogs, manufacturers can make products loaded with sodium nitrate while legally being able to claim "no added nitrates."
 Because all the nitrates are in the celery juice.
 As a matter of fact, these supposedly "natural" or "organic" products sometimes contain twice as much sodium nitrate, even up to a whopping ten times as much sodium nitrate, as conventional products.

 Nitrites and BotulismSo nitrates and nitrites are both harmless and ubiquitous.
 But is it really possible that eating nitrate-free meats could actually be more dangerous than eating meats that do contain sodium nitrate?
 The answer is yes.

 One special property of sodium nitrite is that it prevents the growth of Clostridium botulinum.
-One of the most toxic substances known, Clostridium botulinum produces botulism, a paralytic illness that can lead to respiratory failure.
+These bacteria produce the botulism toxin, one of the most lethal substances known, which causes a paralytic illness that can lead to respiratory failure.

 The botulism bacteria is peculiar bug because unlike most microbes, it actually requires an oxygen-free environment to live.
 Once it hits the air, it dies.
 So it tends to appear in canned foods, vacuum-packed foods, garlic stored in oil and improperly cured meats.
 It just so happens that sodium nitrite is especially effective at preventing the growth of Clostridium botulinum.